Benadryl TikTok ChallengeMarch 17, 2021

 1 Peter 5:7 - New Living Translation (NLT)

 “Give all your worries and cares to God, for he cares about you.”

-1 Peter 5:7 is one of the best bible verses for healing from worry and anxiety because it’s a simple reminder that God hears your every cry for help.
+1 Peter 5:7 is one of the best Bible verses for healing from worry and anxiety because it’s a simple reminder that God hears your every cry for help.
 There is no worry too small for Him.
 He cares about every little detail in your life and invites you to share your anxiety and burdens with Him.

 “Trust in the Lord with all your heart; do not depend on your own understanding.
 Seek his will in all you do, and he will show you which path to take.”

-Proverbs 3:5-6 is one of the most frequently quoted Scriptures of the Bible.
+Proverbs 3:5-6 is one of the most frequently quoted scriptures of the Bible.
 As human beings, we tend to control things that are out of our control.
-We often try to work out problems on our own when it’s actually God’s will and direction we should be seeking.
+We often try to work out problems on our own when it’s God’s will and the direction we should be seeking.
 When it comes to anxiety, you may not be able to control the problem, but you can control your reaction to it.
 Proverbs 3:5-6 is a reminder that we need to not only seek God in our time of need, but we also have to trust that He will work it out for good.